DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 ## Further Attempts

-After it was clear that most browser were not going to implement {{RFC6874}}, another attempt was made to modify the URI RFC:
+After it was clear that most browsers were not going to implement {{RFC6874}}, another attempt was made to modify the URI RFC:
 {{?DRAFT-6874BIS=I-D.ietf-6man-rfc6874bis}}.
 While this attempted to address some of the difficulties in implementing {{RFC6874}}, it did not address the